cuplsensor/cuplcodec/docs/specification/features.rst

    :need:`CODEC_SPEC_16` is cleared when this happens, because a reset has not occurred recently.

-.. feat:: Full message written once.
+.. feat:: Full message written on startup.
    :id: CODEC_FEAT_12
    :status: complete
-   :links: CODEC_SPEC_2, CODEC_SPEC_1
+   :links: CODEC_SPEC_1

    The entire NDEF message only needs to be written once upon startup.
 Afterwards, small parts of the message are modified at a time.